OpenDSA/OpenDSA/RST/en/Glossary.rst

       A hanging configuration occurs in a :term:`Turing machine` when the I/O head moves to the left from the left-most square of the tape, or when the machine goes into an infinite loop.

+   happy path testing
+      Testing "proper" inputs or uses of a program.

    hard algorithm
       "Hard" is traditionally defined in relation to running time, and